pietrobe/pietrobe.github.io/_pages/about.md

 + **Numerical linear algebra** and the analysis of spectral properties of matrix sequences, with application to fast solvers.
 + **Space-time** and **Parallel-in-time** methods.

+### Habilitaiton
++  Italian habilitation as Associate Professor (II fascia) in Numerical Analysis with unanimity of the commission.

 ### Education
 + **Ph.D.**, Computational Science, Università della Svizzera Italiana, 2020
 + **M.A.**, Applied Mathematics and Computational Science, Università della Svizzera Italiana & ETH Zürich, 2015